icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ## How to Upload Molecular Data

 Molecular data files are submitted in conjunction with necessary, descriptive data about molecular files and samples, called metadata.
 The DCC requires that metadata is submitted at the same time as the molecular data to facilitate automated downstream analysis.
-This metadata is requested to be one of the mandatory inputs for the data submission workflow.
+This metadata is one of the mandatory inputs for the data submission workflow.
 Before proceeding, please read the instructions on how to prepare and format the metadata according to [molecular metadata model](/docs/submission/submitting-molecular-data#understanding-the-metadata-model) and [validation rules](/docs/submission/submitting-molecular-data#molecular-data-and-metadata-validation-rules).

 ### Step 1.
 Prepare Molecular Metadata